Ana Caro de Mallén

-Ana Caro de Mallén is a poet and playwright of the Spanish Golden Age.
+Ana Caro de Mallén was a poet and playwright of the Spanish Golden Age.

 Life

 Ana María Caro de Mallén y Torres, one of the few women writers of the 17th century, was believed to be born between 1590 and 1600 as a morisco slave and was adopted by Gabriel Caro de Mallén and Ana María de Torres.
 Many assumed she was Don Juan Caro de Mallén y Soto's sister, and that she was born in either Granada or Seville.
 In Seville, she began writing poetry and competing in poetry contests.
 Ana Caro's poetry reflects her society.
 It also demonstrated a close coalition between her and the monarchy.
 Caro appears to have died of the plague between 1645 and 1660.

 Career

 Caro de Mallén's career took off when she published poetry and studies on festivals and cultural activities in 1628.
 When she published Contexto de las reales fiestas madrilenas del Buen Retiro in 1637, she had already moved to Madrid.
 Many of her male counterparts, including Juan de Matos Fragoso and Luis Vélez de Guevara, recognized her works, Caro was also a close friend of novelist Maria de Zaya.
 Caro made money from her poetry and plays transcending her to one of the first professional female writers.
 Ana Caro wrote two religious plays (autos sacramentales) and several entremeses, which are short interlude plays performed between acts of comedias.
 A loa sacramental and Coloquio entre dos are two of her entremeses that have survived.
 El conde partinuplés and Valor, agravio y mujer (Courage, Betrayal, and a Woman Scorned) are the only two full-length plays by Caro de Mallén that are still known today.